dr460nf1r3/container-manager/README.md

 - `CONFIG_DATA_DIR_HOST`: Directory on the host where the data is stored (must exist on the host, too)
 - `CONFIG_DIR_CONTAINER`: Directory in the container hosts where the config files are stored
 - `CONFIG_DIR_HOST`: Directory on the host where the per-branch directories are stored (must exit on the host, too)
-- `CONFIG_HOSTNAME`: Hostname of the container host
+- `CONFIG_HOSTNAME`: Hostname of the container host, defaults to `localhost.local`
-- `CONFIG_IDLE_TIMEOUT`: Time in milliseconds after which a container is paused if no requests are received
+- `CONFIG_IDLE_TIMEOUT`: Time in milliseconds after which a container is paused if no requests are received, defaults to 10 minutes
-- `CONFIG_LOGLEVEL`: Log level of the application (one of "verbose," "debug," "info," "warn," "error," "fatal")
+- `CONFIG_LOGLEVEL`: Log level of the application (one of "verbose," "debug," "log," "warn," "error," "fatal"), defaults to "log"
+- `CONFIG_LOGVIEWER`: Whether to enable the Dozzle log viewer to be deployed with correct defaults, either `true` or `false`, defaults to `true`
+- `CONFIG_LOGVIEWER_CONTAINER_NAME`: Container name of the Dozzle log viewer, defaults to `container-logviewer`
-- `CONFIG_MASTER_IMAGE`: Image used to create the container hosts
+- `CONFIG_LOGVIEWER_IMAGE`: Image used to create the Dozzle log viewer, defaults to `amir20/dozzle`
+- `CONFIG_LOGVIEWER_PORT`: Port on which the Dozzle log viewer is exposed, defaults to `8080`
+- `CONFIG_LOGVIEWER_TAG`: Tag of the image used to create the Dozzle log viewer, defaults to `latest`
-- `CONFIG_MASTER_IMAGE_TAG`: Tag of the image used to create the container hosts
+- `CONFIG_MASTER_IMAGE_TAG`: Tag of the image used to create the container hosts, defaults to `main`
+- `CONFIG_MASTER_IMAGE`: Image used to create the container hosts, defaults to `dr460nf1r3/container-manager-dind`
 - `CONFIG_REPO_URL`: URL of the repository that is cloned when a container host is created
-- `CONFIG_SUSPEND_MODE`: Mode in which the container is paused, either `stop` or `pause`
+- `CONFIG_SUSPEND_MODE`: Mode in which the container is paused, either `stop` or `pause`, defaults to `stop`

+## Viewing container host logs

+Even though this can easily be done via the Docker CLI, using Dozzle is a more convenient way to view the logs.
+It also doesn't require you to have access to the host machine, making it a good fit for developers testing their deployments.
+This application provides a Dozzle container by default when starting up, that can be used to view the logs of the container hosts.
+It's scope is limited to the container hosts and the application itself, so no other containers are visible.
+Also, the Docker Socket is mounted read-only, so no actions can be taken via the Dozzle interface.

+After the start of the application, the Dozzle interface can be accessed via [http://localhost:8080](http://localhost:8080).

+A few things can be configured via environment variables (see [above](#environment-variables)), if further customization is needed, please consult the [Dozzle documentation](https://dozzle.dev/guide/what-is-dozzle), disable automatic deployment of the container and add a custom instance to the compose file directly.

 ## Admin routes